StephanChan/HoloOCT/README.md

-# HoloOCT is full field OCT with holography reconstruction
+# HoloOCT is full field OCT with holography reconstruction algorithm
+here is a simulation of holoOCT